Belleville washer: Features and use

 Thanks to these advantageous properties, Belleville washers are today used in a large number of fields, some examples are listed in the following.

-In the arms industry, Belleville springs are used, for instance, in a number of landmines e.g. the American M19, M15, M14, M1 and the Swedish Tret-Mi.59.
+In the arms industry, Belleville springs are used, for instance, in a number of landmines e.g. the American M19, M15, M14, M1 and the Swiss Tret-Mi.59.
 The target (a person or vehicle) exerts pressure on the Belleville spring, causing it to exceed a trigger threshold and flip the adjacent firing pin downwards into a stab detonator, firing both it and the surrounding booster charge and main explosive filling.

 Belleville washers have been used as return springs in artillery pieces, one example being the French Canet range of marine/coastal cannon from the late 1800s (75 mm, 120 mm, 152 mm).

 Some makers of bolt action target rifles use Belleville washer stacks in the bolt instead of a more traditional spring to release the firing pin, as they reduce the time between trigger actuation and firing pin impact on the cartridge.

 Belleville washers, without serrations which can harm the clamping surface, have no significant locking capability in bolted applications.

 On aircraft (typically experimental aircraft) with wooden propellers, Belleville washers used on the mounting bolts can be useful as an indicator of swelling or shrinkage of the wood.
 By torquing their associated bolts to provide a specific gap between sets of washers placed with "high ends" facing each other, a change in relative moisture content in the propeller wood will result in a change of the gaps which is often great enough to be detected visually.
 As propeller balance depends on the weight of blades being equal, a radical difference in the washer gaps may indicate a difference in moisture content – and thus weight – in the adjacent blades.

 In the aircraft and automotive industries (including Formula One cars) disc springs are used as vibration-damping elements because of their extremely detailed tuning ability.
 The Cirrus SR2x series of airplanes, uses a Belleville washer setup to damp out nose gear oscillations (or "shimmy").

 In the building industry, in Japan stacks of disc springs have been used under buildings as vibration dampers for earthquakes.

 Belleville washers are used in some high pressure air regulators, such as those found on paintball markers and air tanks.